wombleton/gitlaw-nz/acts/W/Walking Access Act 2008.md

 ##### 61 Penalties for bodies corporate

-*   A body corporate that commits an offence against [section 54][73] or 56 is liable on summary conviction to a fine not exceeding 5 times the maximum fine otherwise provided for the offence.
+*   A body corporate that commits an offence against [section 54][73] or 56 is liable on conviction to a fine not exceeding 5 times the maximum fine otherwise provided for the offence.

+    Section 61: amended, on 1 July 2013, by [section 413][132] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 62 Liability of directors and managers